USS La Grange: World War II

 After shakedown and amphibious training operations, La Grange departed San Diego 1 January 1945 for the western Pacific.
 Arriving Manus 18 January the attack transport carried cargo and passengers to Hollandia and the Philippines before joining Transport Squadron 17.
 Following a month of intensive preparations, La Grange departed Dulag Harbor, Philippine Islands, as part of the western islands attack group in the greatest amphibious assault of the Pacific war, the invasion of Okinawa.

 Arriving in the transport area off Kerama Retto, 26 March, La Grange successfully landed advance forces who took that small cluster of islands which served as an advance naval base for fueling, repairs, and replenishment during the conquest of Okinawa itself.
-On 2 April, upon retiring from Kerama Retto, the convoy in which she was traveling was attached by Kamakaze aircraft and is credited with the downing of one aircraft.
+On 2 April, upon retiring from Kerama Retto, the convoy in which she was traveling was attacked by Kamakaze aircraft and is credited with the downing of one aircraft.

 Private First Class Max Drucker, Company M, 306th Infantry (an embarked troop) was given credit for saving the U.S.S.
 La Grange from damage.
 Drucker was on deck near a 20mm antiaircraft gun when the surprise attack of 8 aircraft began.
 One of the Kamikaze planes approached the La Grange in a steep glide.
 Drucker leaped to the gun, got into action and directed an accurate stream of fire at the enemy aircraft.
 His was the only gun engaging the enemy.
-About 200 yards from the ship the Jap veered suddenly and fell into the sea.
+About 200 yards from the ship the plane veered suddenly and fell into the sea.
 La Grange remained off Okinawa for the next 30 days supporting operations on shore.

 Returning to Saipan 5 May, La Grange sailed 2 weeks later with Navy passengers bound for San Francisco.
 She resumed war operations upon her arrival Eniwetok 11 July, and sailed for Okinawa 29 July.
 Arriving Buckner Bay 1 week later, La Grange unloaded cargo needed for the final days of the war.
 While anchored in Buckner Bay 13 August, she came under enemy air attack and suffered the last known kamikaze attacks of the war.

 Despite accurate antiaircraft fire, an unidentified kamikaze carrying a 500-pound bomb crashed into La Grange's superstructure.
 A second suicide plane struck the top of a kingpost and splashed 20 yards from the ship.
 The transport suffered considerable damage in both strikes, with 21 sailors killed and 89 wounded.

 After hostilities ended 15 August, La Grange did field repairs and prepared for the cruise home.
 Departing Guam 6 September, she arrived San Francisco 21 September.
 Because of the remaining battle damage, La Grange decommissioned there 27 October 1945 and was returned to the War Shipping Administration for transfer back to her original owner.
 She was placed in the National Defense Reserve Fleet at Suisun Bay, California.